Worst to First Jerseys: Tampa Bay Lightning

 The NHL were the first to use a completely new font on jerseys for the 1992–93 All-Star Game.
 But, the next season (1994–95), the Lightning became the first franchise the next season to ever use a custom typeface, or something other than the generic typeface (again, other than the aforementioned Penguins), with their erratic script font.
 That same 1994–95 season, the Calgary Flames copied the previous season’s Tampa Bay jerseys and italicized their numbers/nameplates.

-Today, 13 of the 30 NHL teams have used different typefaces for their jerseys (or third jerseys) than the generic one.
+Today, just under half of the NHL teams have used different typefaces for their jerseys (or third jerseys) than the generic one.
 Ironically, Tampa Bay isn’t one of them anymore, but they were the original trendsetters and broke a mould with these jerseys.

 Other than that, again, they’re simple, strong and minimal.
 A classic hockey jersey and, if anything, it’s almost bordering on boring.
 But with the typography, there’s at least a little bit of innovation thrown in.